CodeSante/medical-wordlist/README.md

 # Medical Wordlist

 Medical wordlists in English, French, and Ukrainian languages, which can be used for spell checking.
-This project is based on Wikidata and a collection of SPARQL requests using Wikidata Query Service.
+This project is based on collection of SPARQL requests using Wikidata Query Service.

 ## Getting Started